lorint/brick/README.md

     Brick.schema_behavior = { multitenant: {} }

-If you provide a sample representative tenant schema that is bound to exist then it gets even a little smarter about things, being able to auto-recognise models being used on the has_many side of polymorphic associations.
+If you provide a sample representative tenant schema that is bound to exist then it gets even a little smarter about things, being able to auto-recognise models being used on the **has_many** side of polymorphic associations.
 For example, if globex_corp is a schema that has a good representation of data, then you might want to use this line in the brick initialiser:

     Brick.schema_behavior = { multitenant: { schema_to_analyse: 'globex_corp' } }

-The way this auto-polymorphic discovery functions is by analysing all existing types in the _type columns of these associations.
+The way this auto-polymorphic discovery functions is by analysing all existing types in the *able_type columns of these associations.
 For instance, let's say you have an images table with the columns `imageable_type` and `imageable_id`, and a goal to have the `Image` model get built out with `belongs_to :imageable, polymorphic: true`.
 In that case to properly establish all the inverse associations of `has_many :images, as: :imageable` in each appropriate model, then